 Messy Mom: Lastly, because you have so much wisdom I just want to glean as much as I possibly can, what would you say to a mother who just learned that her baby has SMS or a similar developmental disorder?

 Suzanne: God doesn’t make mistakes.
 No matter how overwhelmed you feel and how bombarded you feel remember that God does not make mistakes.
-The heartache is a tangible feeling though and it’s not disappointment, but just fear.
+The heartache is a tangible feeling though and it’s not a disappointment, but just fear.
 The hardest thing is the guilt and you have to give yourself a break.
 You will have bad days and it doesn’t mean you are being a bad mom it means you are having a bad day.
-Do not loose sight that you are the perfect match for that baby and that baby is the perfect for you.
+Do not lose sight that you are the perfect match for that baby and that baby is the perfect match for you.

 Messy Mom: I think that is excellent advice that could apply to any mother.
 I really appreciate your time because I know you are busy.
 This talk has blessed me and I believe your insight will be a blessing to many others.
 Thank you Suzanne.